-- iPod (Optional) – this is for summit day.
+- This is for summit day.
 Make a playlist long enough to last 8 hours.
 I didn’t end up using it because all I could concentrate on was to place one foot in front of the other and to keep my breathing consistent.

 - Tip: keep your iPod in your chest pocket in your mid-layer to prevent freezing.

-- Gadorade powder – to mask the iodine taste and to give you extra energy.
+- To mask the iodine taste and to give you extra energy.

 - Money envelopes – for tipping each person on your team.

-- Playing cards – you don’t have much to do after dinner and this is how you make friends with other people trust me.
+- Playing cards – UNO – you don’t have much to do after dinner and this is how you make friends with other people trust me.

 - A grocery bag to collect your trash.
 Don’t litter.